jonfouchard/perso.github.io/_pages/publications.md

 - Three-dimensional cell body shape dictates the onset of traction force generation and growth of focal adhesions.
 (2014).
 J. Fouchard, C. Bimbard, N. Bufi, P. Durand-Smet, A. Proag, A. Richert, O. Cardoso, and A. Asnacios. *PNAS*, 111(36):13075–13080.
 - Real-time single-cell response to stiffness.
 (2010).
 D. Mitrossilis, J. Fouchard, D. Pereira, F. Postic, A. Richert, M. Saint-Jean, and A. Asnacios. *PNAS*, 107(38):16518–16523.
 - Single-cell response to stiffness exhibits muscle-like behavior.
 (2009) D. Mitrossilis, J. Fouchard, A. Guiroy, N. Desprat, N. Rodriguez, B. Fabry, and A. Asnacios. *PNAS*, 106(43):18243–18248.

+**Flows and folds of epithelial tissues**
+- Rupture strength of living cell monolayers.
+(2024).
+J. Duque, A. Bonfanti, J. Fouchard, L. Baldauf, S. R. Azenha, E. Ferber, A. Harris, E. Barriga, A. Kabla and G. Charras. *Nature Materials*, 23:1563–1574.
+- Curling of epithelial monolayers reveals a coupling between active bending and tissue tension.
+(2020).
+J. Fouchard, T. Wyatt, A. Proag, A. Lisica, P. Recho, M. Suzanne, A. Kabla and G. Charras. *PNAS*, 117(17):9377-9383.
+- Actomyosin controls planarity and folding of epithelial monolayers during compression.
+(2020).
+T. Wyatt, J. Fouchard, A. Lisica, N. Khalilgharibi, B. Baum, P. Recho, A. Kabla and G. Charras. *Nature Materials*, 19:109–117.
+Commented in the same issue: To buckle or not to buckle, U. Schwartz, 19:8–9.
+- A tug-of-war between stretching and bending in living cell sheets.
+(2020).
+P. Recho, J. Fouchard, T. Wyatt, N. Khalilgharibi, G. Charras and A. Kabla. *Physical Review E*, 102, 012401.
+- A unified rheological model for cells and cellularised materials.
+(2020).
+A. Bonfanti, J. Fouchard, N. Khalilgharibi, G. Charras and A. Kabla. *Royal Society Open Science*, 7:190920.
+- Stress relaxation in epithelial monolayers is controlled by actomyosin.
+(2019) N. Khalilgharibi, J. Fouchard, N. Asadipour, A. Harris, P. Mosaffa, Y. Fujita, A. Kabla, J. Munoz, M. Miodownik, and G. Charras. *Nature Physics*, 15:839–847.

 **Mechanics of cell division**
 - Tension at intercellular junctions is necessary for accurate orientation of cell division in the epithelium plane.
 (2022).
 A. Lisica, J. Fouchard, M. Kelkar, T. Wyatt, J. Duque, A.-B. Ndiaye, A. Bonfanti, B. Baum, A. Kabla and G. Charras. *PNAS*, 119(49), e2201600119.